ikrommyd/egamma-tnp/README.md

 ```bash
 pip install .
 ```
 This works the same way in any other python virtual environment.
-To start the jupyter noteboo, do
+To start the jupyter notebook, do
 ```bash
 jupyter notebook --no-browser --port 8xxx
 ```